Testing with GitHub Actions

 GitHub Actions Secrets

-Inside the workflow these secrets can now be referenced as ${{ secrets.STORMFORGE_TOKEN }}.
-These secrets are not environment variables, so we need to explicitly pass them along to every step where we use the stormforge CLI.
+Inside the workflow these secrets can now be referenced as ${{ secrets.STORMFORGER_JWT }}.
+These secrets are not environment variables, so we need to explicitly pass them along to every step where we use the forge CLI.

-Also note that you may need to create dummy testcases ahead of time in the Performance Testing application so that the CI/CD scripts can update them.
+Also note that you may need to create dummy test cases ahead of time in the Performance Testing application so that the CI/CD scripts can update them.
 This can be done through the web application or through the CLI with a command like this:

 In the example in this guide, the test case is named after the repository name and the target environment separated by a dash, such as perftest-example-github-actions-staging and perftest-example-github-actions-production.
 You will need to create placeholder test cases for all test runs you wish to launch in your CI/CD pipeline.